 The high voltage battery cannot be jump started either with another vehicle or battery charger.
 Personal injury, death, or damage to the vehicle could result.
-A Warning

 WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
 Batteries also contain other chemicals known to the State of California to cause cancer.
 WASH HANDS AFTER HANDLING.
+For more information go to www.P65Warnings.ca.gov/passenger-vehicle.